kodamanchili-tarun/english_to_telugu_translation_llms/README.md

 [mBART50](https://arxiv.org/pdf/2008.00401.pdf) (Multilingual BART) is a multilingual extension of the BART (Bidirectional and Auto-Regressive Transformers) model.
 It is specifically designed for multilingual sequence-to-sequence tasks and demonstrates strong performance across various languages.
 By pretraining on multiple languages simultaneously, mBART learns a shared cross-lingual representation space, enabling effective transfer learning across languages.

 #### Fine-Tuning Process:
 For [fine-tuning mBART](https://huggingface.co/transformers/v4.7.0/model_doc/mbart.html) on our task, we utilized the Samanantar dataset.
 This dataset is rich in multilingual text data, making it suitable for training multilingual models like mBART.
 The fine-tuning process involves adapting the pretrained mBART model to our specific task by updating its parameters based on the Samanantar dataset.
 We have fine-tuned the model for only one epoch and were able to achieve a SacreBLEU score of approximately 9 using a batch size of 8, a learning rate of 5e-4, and the Adam optimizer.
 We set MAX_INPUT_LENGTH and MAX_TARGET_LENGTH to 128.
 The training stage took around 35 minutes for one epoch on one NVIDIA A100 GPU.
 We observed that training for more epochs could increase the quality of translation.
+The code is present here [link](./MBart50model.py)

 ### [MT5](https://arxiv.org/abs/2010.11934)